Admissions

 The average combined verbal and quantitative GRE score for students entering the program is around 320.

-We require TOEFL scores (except for applicants whose native language is English or who possess an undergraduate degree from a four-year English-speaking institution).
-Non-native English speakers who matriculate in the Laney Graduate School will take English as a Second Language (ESL) testing upon arrival on campus for placement in ESL courses, if needed.
+We require either TOEFL scores or IELTS-Academic Scores (except for applicants whose native language is English or who possess an undergraduate degree from a four-year English-speaking institution).
+Non-native English speakers who matriculate in the Laney Graduate School will take an English as an Additional Language (EAL) assessment upon arrival on campus for placement in EAL courses, if needed.

 Financial Awards